rasa/eclipse_installer/README.md

 * QuantumDB
 * RubyEclipse

-If you would like to see your favorite plugin included in the next version of the eclipse_installer, visit http://smithii.com and let me know.

-eclipse_installer adds the installation directory (typically `C:\Program Files\Eclipse\eclipse`) to your PATH environment variable.
+eclipse_installer adds the installation directory to your PATH environment variable.
+On 32-bit systems, this directory is usually `C:\Program Files\Eclipse\eclipse`.
+On 64-bit systems, this directory is usually `C:\Program Files(x86)\Eclipse\eclipse`.

 eclipse_installer looks in the directory where eclipse_installer.exe is for any files it needs before attempting to download them.
 If it does download a